 Original Research Article

-Comparative Economic Analysis of Input Application of Large Cardamom in Kalimpong and Darjeeling District of West Bengal
+"Comparative Economic Analysis of Large Cardamom Cultivation in Kalimpong and Darjeeling Districts of West Bengal"

 Abstract

 A comparative analysis of the production, cost structures, and profitability of large cardamom (Amomum subulatum Roxb.) cultivation in the Gorubathan Block of Kalimpong and the Rangli-Rangliot Block of Darjeeling, West Bengal.
 Using a multistage sampling technique, primary data were collected from 50 randomly selected growers through a structured interview schedule.
 The study spans four agricultural years (2020–21 to 2023–24) and adopts an inter-temporal financial analysis framework suitable for perennial crops.
 The findings indicate that both regions achieved peak productivity in the third year, with Kalimpong producing 304.41 kg/ha and Darjeeling 289.39 kg/ha.
 Corresponding gross returns were ₹3,34,855.02/ha and ₹3,18,338.79/ha, respectively.
 Kalimpong demonstrated higher yield and profitability, whereas Darjeeling exhibited greater cost efficiency, especially in labour utilization and input management.
 The results confirm that large cardamom holds strong potential as a high-value cash crop, contributing significantly to rural incomes and offering socio-economic benefits, particularly in gender equity and sustainable agriculture in the Eastern Himalayan region.